OpenEvalProject/evals/manuscripts/elife-33092/v2/manuscript.md

 Following surgical procedures, anesthesia was reduced to between 0.7% and 1.0% for imaging.
 Anesthesia level was kept as low as possible without leading to pain response in the mouse.
 Before ISI, the brain was imaged using green light (575 nm) to serve as a record of the imaging field’s clarity and health.
 Intrinsic signal imaging was performed under red light (675 nm) and images were captured at a rate of 30 Hz by a Dalsa 21–01 M60 camera.
 Mice were shown 20 repetitions of drifting grating stimuli at either 0° or 90° of 100% contrast at 2 Hz temporal frequency and 0.04 cycles/degree spatial frequency lasting for 10 s with an inter-stimulus interval of 15 s.
 A blank control screen of equal average luminance to the drifting gratings was also presented as a control stimulus.
 Stimuli were presented with stimuli to each eye alternately, with visual input being blocked to the opposing eye using opaque, flexible light-blocking material.

 All image analysis was performed using custom Matlab (Mathworks) scripts written in the Van Hooser Lab accessible via GitHub (Van Hooser, 2018), https://github.com/VH-Lab/vhlab_vhtools/).
 Acquired images were mean filtered, blank screen subtracted, and summed across all frames.
 A region of interest over binocular visual cortex, the area of the cortex responding to stimulation of the ipsilateral eye, was manually drawn.
-An ocular dominance index (ODI) was calculated as follows: ODI= (RC- RI)(RC+RI)  where RC is the response to stimulation of the eye contralateral to the imaging window and RI is the response to stimulation of the eye ipsilateral to the imaging window.
+An ocular dominance index (ODI) was calculated as follows: $ODI=\frac{(R_{C}-R_{I})}{(R_{C}+R_{I})}$where RC is the response to stimulation of the eye contralateral to the imaging window and RI is the response to stimulation of the eye ipsilateral to the imaging window.
 Individual animal responses are plotted on each graph as well as mean ± SEM.
 Statistical significance was calculated using a two-way ANOVA with Tukey post-hoc.
 Significance comparisons for ΔR/R are listed in Table 1.

-## Virus injections
+### Virus injections

 The AAV-GFP (AAV1.hSyn.eGFP.WPRE.bGH; AV-1-PV1696) and AAV-GFP-Cre (AAV1.hSyn.HI.eGFP-Cre.WPRE.SV40; AV-1-PV1848) constructs were obtained from the Vector Core facility at the University of Pennsylvania.
 Mice age P18-P20 were anesthetized with a cocktail of ketamine (100 mg/kg) and xylazine (10 mg/kg), mounted on a stereotaxic frame, and the scull exposed.
 Primary binocular visual cortex was targeted by using the mouse brain atlas after adjusting for the lambda-bregma distance for age.
 A small 1–2 mm in diameter hole was drilled in the skull and a glass micropipette delivered 50 nL AAV (diluted 1:250) 150 μm below the dural surface.
 The scalp was sutured and betadine was applied.
 Animals recovered on a heating pad and were returned to the animal facility until use.

-## In vitro electrophysiology
+### In vitro electrophysiology

 Whole-cell patch clamp recordings were performed on layer 2/3 pyramidal neurons in binocular primary visual cortex (V1b).
 Mice were anesthetized with isoflurane, decapitated, and the brains removed with the head immersed in ice-cold, choline-based cutting solution.
 The choline cutting solution contained (mM) 25 NaHCO3, 1.25 NaH2PO4·H2O, 2.5 KCl, 7 MgCl2·6 H2O, 25 glucose, 0.5 CaCl2, 110 C5H14ClNO, 11.6 ascorbic acid, and 3.1 pyruvic acid.
 Coronal slices (300 μm) were cut on a vibrating microtome (Leica) and allowed to recover at 37°C for 29 min followed by an additional 29 min at room temperature before recording.
 V1b was identified using the mouse brain atlas and the anatomical landmarks of the shape and morphology of the white matter (Lambo and Turrigiano, 2013; Maffei and Turrigiano, 2008).
 Layer 2/3 pyramidal neurons located in the center of V1b were selected for recordings to avoid boundary regions identified with a 40x immersion lens.
 Recordings were obtained at 34°C with a Multiclamp 700B amplifier and a Digidata 1440A digitizer controlled by pClamp10 software.
 Rs and RIN were monitored throughout experiments using Lab Bench (Clampex 10.2, RRID:SCR_011323) and cells that exhibited changes of more than 20% in either of these parameters throughout the course of the recording were discarded.
 For AMPA-mediated mEPSC recordings the external solution contained (in mM): 125 NaCl, 26 NaHCO3, 2.3 KCl, 1.26 KH2PO4, 2 CaCl2, 2 MgSO4, 10 glucose, 1 µM tetrodotoxin (TTX, Abcam Biochemicals), 50 µM DL-2-Amino-5-phosphonopentanoic acid (APV; Sigma Aldrich), and 50 µM Picrotoxin (Sigma).
 The internal pipette solution contained (in mM): 135 Potassium gluconate, 10 HEPES, 2 MgCl2, 3 Na2ATP, 0.3 Na2GTP, and 10 Phosphocreatine (pH 7.3, adjusted with KOH).
 Rhodamine was included in the recording pipette to verify neuronal morphology at the conclusion of the recording period.
 The membrane potential was held at −70 mV and events were filtered at 1 kHz.
 Data was recorded in 3 epochs at 100 s each for a total duration of 300 s per cell. mEPSCs were then evaluated offline in Clampfit 10.2 (Molecular Devices).
 Detection criteria of mEPSC events included amplitudes > 5 pA and rise times < 3 ms. To measure action potential firing rates (f-I curves), a series of step pulses (duration 600 ms) from −200 to 400 pA in 50 pA increments were delivered from rest in the presence of 50 µM APV, 25 µM DNQX, and 50 µM Picrotoxin.
 A small bias current was injected to maintain Vm at −70 mV in between depolarizations.
 Measures of mIPSCs were done in the presence of 1 µM TTX, 50 µM APV, and 10 µM DNQX (Sigma Aldrich) to isolate inhibitory postsynaptic currents.
 Patch pipettes (3–5 MΩ) were filled with intracellular solution containing (in mM) 120 CsCl, 10 HEPES, 1 EGTA, 0.1 CaCl2, 1.5 MgCl2, 4 Na2ATP, and 0.3 Na2GTP (pH 7.3, adjusted with CsOH).
 Spontaneous action potential firing was measured in the presence of active ACSF containing (in mM) 125 NaCl, 26 NaHCO3, 3.5 KCl, 0.5 MgCl2, 1 NaH2PO4H2O, 0.5 Na+ Ascorbate, 1 CaCl2, and 10 glucose.
 Data is presented as mean ±S.E.M.
 Statistical significance was calculated using a two-way ANOVA and Tukey post hoc analysis for averaged data.
 Kolmogorov-Smirnov test was used to test for comparison in the cumulative distribution plots.

-## In vivo extracellular recordings
+### In vivo extracellular recordings

 Wildtype and Rem2-/- littermate mice were prepared for in vivo extracellular electrophysiological recordings at either age P28-29 or P34.
 Anesthesia was induced using 4% isoflurane (100 mL/min) in an anesthesia chamber delivered using a SomnoSuite (Kent Scientific) and maintained at 2% isoflurane during surgical procedures.
 Isoflurane anesthesia was supplemented with a single dose of chlorprothixene (10 mg/kg).
 Each mouse also received a single injection of dexamethasone (3 mg/kg) intraperitoneally.